Independence questions in a finite axiom-schematization of first-order logic: Independence

 \subsubsection{Substitution axiom scheme}

 The model used in~\cite[Thm.~9, Part~8 (C8)]{monk} proves the independence of \texttt{subst} in a system related to~\texttt{TMM}.
-We specialize that model to prove independence in~\texttt{TMM}, even when the latter is augmented with the axiom schemes \texttt{OneObj} and $\texttt{gen}_P$ (see Appendix~\ref{app:labels} for these names).
+We specialize that model to prove independence in~\texttt{TMM}, even when the latter is augmented with the axiom schemes \texttt{oneObj} and $\texttt{gen}_P$ (but without the predicate axiom scheme associated with $P$) (see Appendix~\ref{app:labels} for these names).

 The language consists of one nonlogical predicate, say~$P$, which is unary.
 The domain of discourse has three objects, say 0, 1, 2.
 Equality is interpreted as the equivalence relation with equivalence classes $\{0, 1\}$ and $\{2\}$.
 The predicate~$P$ holds for exactly~0.